themeteorchef/getting-started-with-react-old/getting-started-with-react.md

 ```
 A little more action!
 First, notice that the contents of this file are nearly identical to our existing `authenticatedNavigation` template in Blaze.
 The difference is that instead of just including our two `<ul></ul>` elements, we're wrapping them in the `#navbar-collapse` element.
 As you'll see next, we'll do the same thing with our `publicNavigation` template's refactor, introducing a bit of repetition.
 This is a pretty big gotcha with React.

 When we're returning the markup/`JSX` for our component, React will throw a temper tantrum if we include more than one root element.
 The root element is the top-most level element in our `return()` statement.
-Without the `#navbar-collapse` wrapper, we'd technically have _two_ elements, sending React into a rendition of [It's My Party and I'll Cry If I Want To](https://www.youtube.com/watch?v=bbOrjHBaDzQ).
+Without the `#navbar-collapse` wrapper, we'd technically have _two_ elements, sending React into a rendition of [It's My Party and I'll Cry If I Want To](https://youtu.be/KhAg5po8InY?t=6s).
 Alas, this is The React Way™.

-With that out of the way, notice we're starting to mimic our Blaze template helpers a little bit with our call to `this.currentUserEmail()`, a method that return the logged in user's email address.
+With that out of the way, notice we're starting to mimic our Blaze template helpers a little bit with our call to `this.currentUserEmail()`, a method that returns the logged in user's email address.
 This is equivalent to our call to `{{currentUser.emails.[0].address}}` in our Blaze template.
-Again, we invoke the method here to get the return value (without this would just be empty).
+Again, we invoke the method here to get the return value (without this, it would just be empty).

 Lastly, notice that in order to handle the logout option for our users, we've added an `onClick` event to the "Logout" element in our dropdown menu.
 This simply calls to `Meteor.logout` _without_ the invocation `()`.
 Wait...how does that work?
 Well, when our event is called, the function specified here will be invoked for us so we can skip it.

 <div class="note">
   <h3>Why wrap the email part? <i class="fa fa-warning"></i></h3>
   <p>You may be wondering, "couldn't we just pass the result of our <code>currentUserEmail</code> method directly?"
 Yep!
 The point here is to showcase two different means for calling and using functions in our JSX.
-You could just as easily replace <code>{this.currentUserEmail()}</code> with <code>Meteor.user().emails[0].address</code>.</p>
+You could just as easily replace <code>{this.currentUserEmail()}</code> with <code>{Meteor.user().emails[0].address}</code>.</p>
 </div>

 The difference between this and the email is that we want to call `currentUserEmail()` immediately when the component renders and `Meteor.logout` only when the `onClick` event fires.
-If you invoked this automatically, as soon as this template renders the user would be logged out!
+If you invoked this automatically, as soon as this component renders the user would be logged out!
 Unless you're a trickster, you probably don't want that.

 Okay, that's it!
 Oh...wait.
 That `FlowHelpers` part.
 Ignore that until we get to the section where we refactor our helpers.
 [M'kay](https://www.youtube.com/watch?v=KqOsrniBooQ)?